kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

         memory: "64Mi"
         cpu: "50m"
       claims:
-      - "gpu"
+      - name: "gpu"
 ```

-This request triggers allocation on a node that has a GPU device with
+This request triggers allocation on a node that has a GPU device or fraction of a GPU device
-at least 2Gi of memory available and then the Pod runs on that node.
-The remaining
+with at least 2Gi of memory and then the Pod runs on that node.
-capacity of the GPU may be usable for other pods.
-The lifecycle of the allocation
-is tied to the lifecycle of the Pod.
+The lifecycle of the allocation is tied to the lifecycle of the Pod.

 In production, a similar PodTemplateSpec in a Deployment will be used.